 Some dental floss can contain perfluorinated polymer – also known as a PFC (the same thing that is in Teflon) to help it be all slidey on your teeth.
 PFC is nasty stuff – it can cause cancer, damage your immune system and disrupt hormones.
 Ever seen antibacterial dental floss?
 Well that might have triclosan in it – which may pass through your skin and disrupt hormones.

 Solution?
-Check the ingredients of your dental floss or use a natural one.
-We use the AloeDent brand as it uses beeswax to help it glide in between your teeth.
+Check the ingredients of your dental floss or use a natural one like these.

 3. Baking Paper and Plastic Wrap.

 That paper you are baking your biccies on may be bleached, contain chlorine and/or coated with Quilon which contains heavy metals like chromium.
 Plastic wrap?
 Well plastic isn’t so great anyway, but the ‘antibacterial’ plastic wrap is also coated in triclosan.

 As well as being not so eco-friendly, disposable nappies can contain a chemical cocktail sitting on your baby’s precious bum and being absorbed into their blood stream.
 You can expect to find dioxin, sodium polyacrylate (the absorbent gel), phthalates, heavy metals and more.
 Check out this great article at Small Footprint Family for more details of how toxic these chemicals are.

 CFL (compact fluorescent lightbulbs) contain mercury and if they are broken, mercury vapour is released.
 Now, it’s not a huge amount but mercury is a potent neurotoxin and exposure should be avoided where possible.

 Solution?
 Handle carefully to avoid breakages and follow these guidelines for clean up if you do break one.
 It’s also important to dispose of them properly.